hwangsab/EE-399-HW3/README.md

 ## Computational Results:

 ### Usage
-To run the code, simply run the Python file `hw2.py` in any Python environment.
+To run the code, simply run the Python file `EE399 HW3.py` in any Python environment.
 The output will be printed to the console and displayed in a pop-up window.
-The `matplotlib` library is required to display the images in the form of a plot.

 #### Problem (a): Computing Correlation Matrix using Dot Product
 The resultant dot product (correlation) matrix between the first 100 images are plotted as followed: